 I’m Megan Bell, the Bell behind Bell + Cotton.
 I live in Eastern Virginia with my son, Miles and my husband, Sam.

 Bell + Cotton started as a macrame project and has since expanded to encompass all of my passions and interests.
+I am a homemaker and stay at home mom.
 I love a good DIY and you can usually find me planning my next house hack.
-In my free time I love to macrame, shop for my home, and cook.
-And since I am a first time mother, I am busy navigating all of the facets of motherhood.
+In my free time I love to macrame, cook, or read.
+And since I am a first time mother, I am pretty darn busy navigating all of the facets of motherhood.

 Frequently Asked Questions

 Where do you buy items for your home?
 Anywhere I can find a good deal on an item I truly love!
 And that’s key for me - truly loving an item.
-I tend to frequent Target, West Elm, Home Goods, World Market, IKEA, and Restoration Hardware.
+I tend to frequent Home Goods, World Market, IKEA, Target, West Elm, and Restoration Hardware.
 I also like to thrift and hunt on Facebook marketplace for second hand items.
 I try not to buy items that are on trend, but that rather speak to me or fit into a certain mood I am trying to create within my home.
-A lot of my most loved items can be found here in the shop section of my site.